swsjonathan/cryptopy/README.md

 # cryptopy

-A personal project to learn cryptogrphy by implementing cryptographic algorithms in python.
-I will periodically update this repo with the algorithms I learn and the implmentations of it
+A personal project to learn cryptography by implementing cryptographic algorithms in python.
+I will periodically update this repo with the algorithms I learn and their pythonic implementations.

 ## Goal
 - To implement major cryptographic algorithms, and understand the base concepts of it.